Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Introduction

-The remainder of this paper is organized as follows: Section \ref{sec:background} introduces the preliminary notions related to the different topics involved in the paper, such as barycentric coordinates, persistent homology and persistent entropy.
-Section \ref{sec:persistentEntropy} introduces our proposed variant of persistent entropy, the length-weighted persistent entropy.
-Section \ref{sec:BNN} details how barycentric neural networks are defined.
-In Section \ref{sec:experiments}, we present the experiments conducted, including an explanation of how our length-weighted persistent entropy-based loss function is defined, and how we use it for function approximation in combination with the barycentric neural network, along with the results obtained.
-Finally, conclusions, limitations and future work are given in Section \ref{sec:conclusion}.
+The remainder of this paper is organized as follows: Section \ref{sec:background} reviews key concepts involved in the paper, such as barycentric coordinates, persistent homology and persistent entropy.
+Section \ref{sec:persistentEntropy} introduces \emph{length-weighted persistent entropy}.
+Section \ref{sec:BNN} details how \emph{barycentric neural networks} are defined.
+In Section \ref{sec:experiments}, we present the experiments conducted, including an explanation of how our length-weighted persistent entropy-based loss function is defined, and how we use it for function approximation in combination with the barycentric neural network in low-resource scenarios, along with the results obtained.
+Finally, conclusions and future work are given in Section \ref{sec:conclusion}.